teddy-photesri/Capstone/README.md

 ### TABLE OF CONTENT
 #### 01 - INTRODUCTION
-* Project Overview
-- Journaling is an incredible stress management tool, a good habit that mitigates the impact of physical stressors on your health.
+**Project Overview** -- Journaling is an incredible stress management tool, a good habit that mitigates the impact of physical stressors on your health.
 Also, a journal helps to clarify our goals and helps to solve the problems of the past.
 * Problem Statement